Lagrangian Floer theory and mirror symmetry on compact toric manifolds: The Chern class and critical values of

 By a dimension counting argument using the choice $\frak b \in H^2(X;\Lambda_0)$, we derive that only the classes $\beta \in H_2(X,L(u);\Z)$ in (\ref{POformula2}) satisfying $\mu(\beta) =2$ nontrivially contribute in the sum of the right hand side.
-Therefore, by the Maslov index formula and the classification theorem of holomorphic discs stated in p.781 of \cite{cho-oh}, we obtain $c_1(X) \cap \beta = 1$.
+Therefore, by the Maslov index formula and the classification theorem of holomorphic disks stated in \cite[p.781]{cho-oh}, we obtain $c_1(X) \cap \beta = 1$.

 Regard $c_1(X)$ as a constant vector field on $H(X;\Lambda_0)$.
 Then, by the definition of $\frak{ks}_{\frak b}$ given in Definition \ref{defn:KSmap}, we have

 where $c_1(X)[\frak{PO}_{\frak b}]$ denotes the directional derivative of the potential function $\frak{PO}_{\frak b}$ with respect to the vector field $c_1(X)$.
 Noting that only the term $\exp(\frak b \cap \beta)$ depends on the variable $\frak b$ and